This blog was written by guest blogger and 2018 Promega Social Media Intern Logan Godfrey.

 is Field Projects International.

 Knowing how much DNA you have is fundamental to successful experiments.
 Without a firm number in which you are confident, the DNA input for subsequent experiments can lead you astray.
-Below are six reasons why DNA samples should be quantitated.
+Below are six reasons why you should quantitate your DNA.

 6. Saving time by knowing what you have rather than repeating experiments.
-Without quantitating your DNA, how certain can you be that the same amount of DNA is consistently added?
+If you don’t quantitate your DNA, how certain can you be that the same amount of DNA is consistently added?
 Always using the same volume for every experiment does not guarantee the same DNA amount goes into the assay.
-Continue reading “Six (and a Half) Reasons to Quantitate Your DNA”
+Each time there is a new purified DNA sample, the chances that you have the same quantity as before are lessened.
+Consequently, without knowing the DNA concentration of the sample you are using, the amount of input DNA cannot be guaranteed and experiments may have to be repeated.

 Identification of a crime perpetrator on the basis of DNA fingerprinting is not as easy as some of the CSI shows on television make it out to be.
 A sample such as blood stain, touch sample or body fluid retrieved at a crime scene is often a challenge for DNA analysts.
 In many instances, the samples are limited in quantity, found in dirty conditions, exposed to harsh environmental factors and are mixtures of more than one DNA—human and/or non-human.
 One of the most important aspects of the workflow to successfully obtain a DNA fingerprint profile is accurate quantification of human amplifiable DNA.
 The more information gleaned from the sample, the better equipped the DNA analyst is to determine the best course of action for obtaining a usable short tandem repeat (STR) profile from challenging samples.
 Therefore, Promega has developed the PowerQuant™ System, a probe-based 4-target, 5-dye real-time PCR method to a) determine human and male DNA concentrations in a sample, b) detect possible PCR inhibitors c) identify possible mixtures and d) measure DNA integrity.
 Continue reading “PowerQuant System: Tool for informed casework sample processing decisions”